28msec/nolap/frontpage.md

 # 28msec Competitive Advantages

-## Business Spreadsheets The Entire Universe Won't Fit In
+## Business Spreadsheets The Universe Won't Fit In
 Everybody loves Excel.
-Tables are so nice to use and easy to understand.
+Tables are so nice and easy to use and understand.
 But real-life data is more complex than a dense, flat table.
 We support sparse, highly-dimensional spreadsheets with more cells than atoms in the visible universe.